-Brett is also an experienced antitrust litigator.
+Brett is an experienced antitrust litigator.
 He has defended U.S. and international clients in cases involving price-fixing, bid rigging, market allocation, product hopping, and monopolization claims.
 He defended Yazaki Corporation in multidistrict class action litigation involving an alleged conspiracy to rig bids for the sale of automotive parts.
-His other antitrust clients include companies involved in the technology, manufacturing, pharmaceutical, and health care industries.
+His other antitrust clients include companies in the technology, manufacturing, pharmaceutical, and health care industries.

 - The Ohio State University (J.D. summa cum laude 2012; Order of the Coif; Business Editor, Ohio State Journal of Criminal Law; B.S.B.A. in Accounting and Marketing summa cum laude 2009)